Sanction Guidelines

 It should be used alongside the relevant exclusion guidance for England and Wales, and alongside your school's behaviour, equality, and inclusion policies.

-Sanction Guidelines was developed from a belief that disciplinary decisions in schools should be fair, consistent, and evidence-based.
+Sanction Guidelines was developed from a belief that school disciplinary decisions should be fair, consistent, and evidence-based.

 Adam Williams